 Certain exceptions apply to the look-through rule for distributions by QIEs.
 Any distribution by a QIE with respect to stock regularly traded on an established securities market in the United States is not treated as gain from the sale or exchange of a U.S. real property interest if the shareholder did not own more than 5% of that stock (or more than 10% of that stock in the case of REITs) at any time during the 1-year period ending on the date of the distribution.
-A distribution by a REIT generally is not treated as gain from the sale or exchange of a U.S. real property interest if the shareholder is a qualified shareholder (as described in section 897(k)(3)).
+A distribution by a REIT generally is not treated as gain from the sale or exchange of a U.S. real property interest if the shareholder is a qualified shareholder (as described in section 897(k)(3)) of the Internal Revenue Code).
 These distributions may be included in the shareholder's gross income as a dividend from the QIE, not as long-term capital gain.

 Disposition of REIT stock.
 Disposition of stock in a REIT that is held directly (or indirectly through one or more partnerships) by a qualified shareholder may not be subject to withholding.
-See section 897(k)(2) for more information.
+See section 897(k)(2) of the Internal Revenue Code for more information.